 Dorothy F. Schmidt College of Arts & Letters

-The Dorothy F. Schmidt College of Arts and Letters consists of the departments of Anthropology, English, History, Languages, Linguistics and Comparative Literature, Philosophy, Political Science, and Sociology, the School of Communication and Multimedia Studies and, housed under the School of the Arts, the departments of Theater and Dance, Music, and Visual Arts and Art History.
+The Dorothy F. Schmidt College of Arts and Letters consists of the departments of Anthropology, English, History, Languages, Linguistics and Comparative Literature, Philosophy, Political Science, and Sociology, the School of Architecture, the School of Communication and Multimedia Studies, the School of Public Administration, the School of Interdisciplinary Studies, and, housed under the School of the Arts, the departments of Theatre and Dance, Music, and Visual Arts and Art History.

-Interdisciplinary certificates are offered in Asian Studies, Caribbean and Latin American Studies, Classical Studies, English as a Second Language (ESL), Environmental Studies, Ethics, Law, and Society, Ethnic Studies, Film and Video Studies, Jewish Studies, Peace Studies, and Women, Gender, and Sexuality Studies.
-The College offers several interdisciplinary degrees: B.A. degrees in Social Science, Arts and Humanities, and Jewish Studies; M.A. degrees in Liberal Studies and Women, Gender, and Sexuality Studies.
-Its innovative Ph.D. degree in Comparative Studies offers a Cultures, Languages and Literatures track.
+Interdisciplinary certificates are offered in Asian Studies, Caribbean and Latin American Studies, Classical Studies, English as a Second Language (ESL), Ethics, Law, and Society, Ethnic Studies, Film and Video Studies, Peace Studies, Professional and Technical Writing, Translation, and Women, Gender, and Sexuality Studies.
+The College offers several interdisciplinary degrees: B.A. degrees in Interdisciplinary Studies and Jewish Studies and an M.A. degree in Women, Gender, and Sexuality Studies.
+Its innovative Ph.D. degree in Comparative Studies offers three tracks: Cultures, Languages and Literatures (CLL), Culture, Society and Politics (CSP) and Design, Aesthetics and the Arts (DAA).
+It also offers a PhD in Public Administration.

 Through programs located at multiple campuses, the College offers opportunities for advanced study in the arts, humanities and social sciences.
 The educational experience is enhanced by the host of cultural events presented by the College including theater productions, art exhibits, concerts, and lectures by visiting scholars.
 These programs draw thousands of community members to the University every year.